Intranet and extranet software have similar names and benefits, but there is one huge question that will determine which platform is for you.

 What is the difference between intranet and extranet?

-An intranet is a network where employees can create content, communicate, collaborate, get stuff done, and develop the company culture.
-An extranet is similar to an intranet, but also provides controlled access to authorized customers, vendors, partners, or others outside the company.
+An intranet is a network where employees can create content, communicate, collaborate, and develop the company culture.
+Meanwhile an extranet provides controlled access to authorized customers, vendors, partners, or others outside the company.

 For many, understanding the difference between an intranet and extranet can be confusing—especially for those who have never used them before.